Hold Me Down: Reception

 BBC critic Raziq Rauf gave a mixed review, but was ultimately disappointed with Hold Me Down.
 He summarised his article by stating the album was, "simply a carefully polished and highly competent, nearly retrospective collection of pop-rock songs from a band that, even at a young age, has nothing to say that hasn't been said by others before them (and, unarguably, said better).
 As 'Fireworks' closes the album, Franceschi moans about a girl who blew her chance; you can’t help but think You Me At Six, in such a privileged position, have done the same".
 Davey Boy of Sputnikmusic was more favorable.
 Despite criticizing an "Americanised" sound, the review offered praise to the band's progression; "Josh Franceschi’s vocals have clearly improved from the occasionally whiny attributes of his past, while the music on show has a much fuller sound.
 Thankfully, the better songs still have a multitude of hooks to keep you singing along and there is nothing downright awful included.
 It is just hoped that next time around, these strengths can be coupled with greater imagination and ambition".
 Arwa Haider of Metro stated that while the band have "stuck to a formula", she praised the "assured performances".
 She wrote, "Admittedly, their angry outbursts (Safer To Hate Her) and cod-American drawling stick to a well-worn formula but it’s one spiced up with ample punch, pop and prettiness".

 Ben Brady, journalist for In the News complimented the album's direction; "Debut offering Take Off Your Colours was a good album, with pieces of great, however tracks swayed between pop punk and rock and to listen to the LP in full it didn't always have a clear direction.
 With their second full studio effort, that direction has been discovered as the heavier elements start to show through, while maintaining the catchy crowd pleasing sing alongs; as an example, the slightly predictable nature of first single 'Underdog' demonstrates there is something here for everyone".
 Niki Boyle of The List was also more favourable, stating: "Chances are, if you liked YMA6’s first effort Take Off Your Colours, you’ll find plenty to like here.
 Spiky pop-punk riffs, catchy choruses and guest vocalists from The Blackout and Kids in Glass Houses ensure there’s nothing to disappoint the fans".

+After selling over 10,000 copies, the album reached number four in the midweek chart, before eventually charting at number five in the UK chart.
+It was certified silver by the British Phonographic Industry (BPI) in March 2010 and gold in March 2012.
+It had sold over 60,000 copies by May 2011.
+"Stay with Me" was certified silver by the BPI in September 2023.
+"Liquid Confidence" and Hold Me Down were nominated at the 2010 Kerrang!
+Awards for Best Single and Best Album respectively.
+Out of the two, "Liquid Confidence" won Best Single.